Athens-SDET-Meetup/selenium_observability_workshop/README.md

 The scraping config is working as expected 🥳🥳🥳!!!

 Let's add some visualizations around these metrics in our Grafana instance.
-For that we need to execute PromQL.
+For that we need to execute PromQL and we use also the pie chart panel.

 ![grafana_gateway](./images/grafana_gateway.png)